CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 But first things first.
 Before starting programming, we need where to run our code.
 For that we have two possibilities:

-1. Run it online in JuliaBox.
+1. Run it online in [JuliaBox](https://auth.juliacomputing.io/dex/auth?response_type=code&client_id=dev-juliabox&state=5c5584f238e4938173139328a01adce8&redirect_uri=https%3A%2F%2Fwww.juliabox.com%2Fauth%2Flogin&nonce=a01cca2216badb2d2a43940cead5a59f&scope=openid%20email%20profile%20offline_access).

-2. Execute it on the interpreter that can be download from the official website (<https://julialang.org/>).
-When using this second option, it is also recommended to install the IDE extension (<http://junolab.org/>).
+2. Execute it on the interpreter that can be download from the official [website](<https://julialang.org/>).
+When using this second option, it is also recommended to install the IDE [extension](<http://junolab.org/>).

 Now that this is clear, let's [start](https://github.com/CodingClubUC3M/codingclubuc3m.github.io/blob/master/scripts/JuliaIntro.ipynb)!